 "Whatever will allow us to drink 'em faster, dude!"

-Beth, who is trying to enjoy the game, gets peeved.
+Beth, who's trying to enjoy the game, gets peeved.
 You wouldn't like her when she's peeved.

-"Calm down, lady.
-You don't own this place."
+"Calm down, lady," one of them says, "you don't own this place."

 "I said move it."
-Beth reaches for where she used to keep her gun.
-Probably a good thing she retired.
+Beth reaches for where she used to keep her gun, but just feels the side of her hip where her holster used to be.
+It's probably a good thing she retired.

-A fight threatens to break out—not that the drunken softball player would ever hit a woman, but Beth isn't above blindsiding him with a barstool…so Frank, the bouncer, hurries over to diffuse the situation.
+A fight threatens to break out—the drunken softball player doesn't seem like he'd hit Beth, but Beth sure looks like she's not above blindsiding him with a barstool.
+So Frank, the bouncer, hurries over to diffuse the situation.

 "How we doin'?" she asks Barry.